causal3900/causal3900.github.io/docs/04_dags.md

 ## Conditional independence

-> Sep 19.
-After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 6.3 and 6.4, and especially Fine Point 6.1 of which this page is an abbreviation.
+> Sep 19. [**Slides.**](assets/slides/4-2_conditional_indep_dag.pdf) After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 6.3 and 6.4, and especially Fine Point 6.1 of which this page is an abbreviation.

 Often, we want to condition on some set of variables $\vec{L}$ so that conditional exchangeability holds.
-In a DAG, we want to block all backdoor paths between $A$ and $Y$.

-This class introduces four rules related to blocking a path
+A path is blocked if any node on the path is blocked.
+If every node on a path is open, then the entire path is open

-1. A path is blocked if it contains an unadjusted collider
+1. A non-collider is blocked if is conditioned on, otherwise it is open
-2. A path is blocked if it contains an adjusted non-collider
+2. A collider is open if it or any of its descendants are conditioned on.
+Otherwise it is blocked
-3. If a collider is adjusted, the collider no longer blocks the path
-4. If a descendant of a collider is adjusted, the collider no longer blocks the path

-**D-separation** is a concept that encompasses the above rules.
-Any pair or set of variables are d-separated (and thus independent) if the paths between them are blocked.

 ## Lab: Causal discovery